 Validating Big Data & ML Pipelines: Avoiding Burning the World Down on Accident w/ Apache Spark, Beam, Flink & friends

-As big data jobs move from the proof-of-concept phase into powering real production services, we have to start considering what will happen when everything eventually goes wrong (such as recommending inappropriate products or other decisions taken on bad data).
-This talk will attempt to convince you that we will all eventually get aboard the failboat (especially with ~40% of respondents automatically deploying their Spark jobs results to production), and it's important to automatically recognize when things have gone wrong so we can stop deployment before we have to update our resumes.
+As big data jobs move from the proof-of-concept phase into powering real production services, we have to start consider what will happen when everything eventually goes wrong (such as recommending inappropriate products or other decisions taken on bad data).
+This talk will attempt to convince you that we will all eventually get aboard the failboat (especially with ~40% of respondents automatically deploying their Spark jobs results to production), and its important to automatically recognize when things have gone wrong so we can stop deployment before we have to update our resumes.

-Figuring out when things have gone terribly wrong is trickier than it first appears since we want to catch the errors before our users notice them (or failing that before CNN notices them).
+Figuring out when things have gone terribly wrong is trickier than it first appears, since we want to catch the errors before our users notice them (or failing that before CNN notices them).
 We will explore general techniques for validation, look at responses from people validating big data jobs in production environments, and libraries that can assist us in writing relative validation rules based on historical data.